izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

         maxTestA, true, testA, testB
     )

-here, `calciZiLiquidityAmountDesired(...)` is a function provided by sdk, which is used for computing one erc20-token's undecimal amount of a liquidity after given `leftPoint` `rightPoint` `currentPoint` and  the other erc20-token's undecimal amount
+Here, `calciZiLiquidityAmountDesired(...)` is a function provided by sdk, which is used for computing one erc20-token's undecimal amount of a liquidity after given `leftPoint` `rightPoint` `currentPoint` and  the other erc20-token's undecimal amount.

-the params are following:
+The params are as follows:

 .. code-block:: typescript